scottwalker87/lucent-react-layout/README.md

 ## CSS Customization

-Lucent uses CSS custom properties for styling.
+Lucent uses CSS custom properties and specific layout mode attributes for styling.
 You can override these in your CSS:

 ```css
 /* Custom theme colors */